Advances and challenges in single-molecule electron transport: Model based analytical results

 \subsubsection{Two-impurity Anderson model}

-In this section we discuss correlation effects involving a second transport-active molecular orbital, as it arises, e.g., in open d-shells of transition metal complexes or organic polyradicals.
-Qualitatively new phenomena then occur, such as the \emph{underscreened} Kondo effect.
-It has been predicted for impurity systems in a seminal paper by \textcite{Nozieres1980} and has finally been observed for the first time in a molecular junction \cite{Roch2009}.
+In this section we discuss correlation effects involving a second transport-active molecular orbital, as it arises, {\it e.g.}, in open d-shells of transition metal complexes or organic polyradicals.
+Qualitatively new phenomena occur, {\it e.g.}, the \emph{underscreened} Kondo effect.
+It was predicted for impurity systems in a seminal paper by \textcite{Nozieres1980} and has finally been observed for the first time in a molecular junction \cite{Roch2009}.

 A very general way to include two transport-active orbitals is the two impurity Anderson model (TIAM) \cite{Alexander1964}.
 It reveals a rich phenomenology.
-We review the corresponding experiments that have been performed in the context of molecular junctions in Sect.~\ref{s.Achievements}.
+We review the corresponding experiments that have been performed in the context of molecular junctions in Section~\ref{s.Achievements}.
 In this section we provide the reader with the theoretical background that will be helpful for the interpretation of these experiments.

 In full analogy with the SIAM, the TIAM-Hamiltonian reads,